 The days leading up to Christmas are crucial for retailers in the United States, which rely heavily on fourth quarter earnings to meet annual sales goals.
 In 2002 and 2003, online retailers started to notice an upsurge in sales on the day that would later be dubbed Cyber Monday [source: Smith].
 Apparently, consumers weren't always finding the deals they wanted in stores, so come Monday morning, they would peruse for presents at work.
 Or perhaps they were still visiting stores over the weekend, but chose to hunt the Web later to find the best deals rather than buy in person.

 Whatever the case, according to a digital tracking company called comScore, from 2005 onward Cyber Monday sales have inched progressively higher, from $484 million in 2005 to more than $1 billion in 2010 [source: comScore].
 In fact, 2010 was the first year Cyber Monday cracked the billion dollar mark.
-It was also the busiest online shopping day of the year -- $1.028 billion was spent making retail purchases over the Internet.
-Dec.
-13 was next with $954 million, and Dec.
-6 third, at $943 million [source: comScore].
+It was also the busiest online shopping day of the year.
+That trend has continued, with the $3 billion barrier being broken in 2015.

 Get more links about online shopping on the next page.